dmly/dmly.github.com/source/_posts/2013-04-28-java-proxy-chaining-aspect-on-the-cheap.markdown

 In order to facilitate the annotations in the java dynamic proxy, we need to create an InvocationHandler for each of those annotations.
 For this I first borrow the utility class from "Java Reflection in Action".
 You can get full source at the end of this post.
-I then create a base Interceptor on top of this invocation handler to make the dynamic proxy generation handling annoations easier.
+I then create a base Interceptor on top of this invocation handler to make the dynamic proxy generation handling annotations easier.

 ``` java AbstractInvocationHandler and The base Invoker
 public abstract class AbstractInvocationHandler<T> implements InvocationHandler